 Until his marriage in 1886, Claus kept a pied-à-terre in Antwerp.
-He demonstrated his creativity, however, especially in and around Astene, in the immediate surroundings of the castle of Ooidonk.
-The monumental paintings that he displayed at the Belgian and Paris exhibitions were created in Villa Zonneschijn.
+He demonstrated his creativity, however, especially in and around Astene, in the immediate surroundings of the country house he occupied from 1881.
+From this country house, which was later renamed Villa Zonneschijn, he had a panoramic view of the Leie and the forests around

+Paris exhibitions were created in Villa Zonneschijn.
 He enjoyed great success with these paintings, yet as artist he did not yet feel mature.
 He lived in Paris in the winters from 1889 to 1891, where he confronted modern painting head on.
 Plus, the leading novelist and art critic Camille Lemonnier introduced him to the Paris art milieu, and he made contact with artists residing in Paris such as Henri Duhem, Henri Le Sidaner, Frits Thaulow, Anders Zorn, et al. To his fellow local and friend Albijn Van den Abeele, he wrote from Paris: "Paris is certainly seductive and provides the painter with magnificent scenes: its teeming swarms of people on the streets and boulevards in the rain or in the sunshine, the Seine with its wide flow continuously transected by whistling steamboats, whose black, rusty vapour envelops the numerous bridges in a fog, the countless gigantic buildings.
 In short, all the churning life in this great world city is a treasure for him who makes of all of this his beloved creations."